RALLERGUMSALLA/movie_site/README.md

 templates
 -- Contains the HTML for the different links on the site

+ER.png
+-- Contains the E/R model og the database

 README.md
 -- Contains what you are reading now